Sufjan Stevens: Soundtrack album and various collaborative projects (2007–2009)

 Over the 2005 winter holidays, Stevens recorded an album with Rosie Thomas and Denison Witmer playing banjo and providing vocals.
 In April 2006, Pitchfork erroneously announced that Stevens and Thomas were having a baby together, and were forced to print a retraction.
 Witmer and Thomas later admitted it was an April Fools' prank.
 In December 2006, the collaborative recordings were digitally released by Nettwerk as a Rosie Thomas album titled These Friends of Mine.
 The album was released in physical form on March 13, 2007.

 On May 31, 2007, Asthmatic Kitty announced that Stevens would be premiering a new project titled The BQE in early November 2007.
-The project, dubbed a "symphonic and cinematic exploration of New York City's infamous Brooklyn–Queens Expressway," was manifested in a live show.
+The project, dubbed a "symphonic and cinematic exploration of New York City's infamous Brooklyn–Queens Expressway", was manifested in a live show.
 The BQE featured an original film by Stevens (shot in Super 8 film and standard 16 mm), while Stevens and a backing orchestra provided the live soundtrack.
 The performance used 36 performers which included a small band, a wind and brass ensemble, string players, horn players, and hula hoopers.
 There were no lyrics to the music.
 The BQE was commissioned by the Brooklyn Academy of Music as part of their Next Wave Festival and performed on three consecutive nights from November 1–3, 2007.

 The performance sold out the 2,109 seat BAM Opera House without any advertising.
 After three weeks of rehearsing the piece with the three dozen musicians involved, he presented the 30-minute composition.
 The BQE was followed by an additional one hour of concert by Stevens and his orchestra.
 The BQE won the 2008 Brendan Gill Prize.
 In April 2007, in Brooklyn and Philadelphia, Stevens made unannounced appearances on Thomas's tour in support of this album.
-In 2007, he did a Take-Away Show acoustic video session shot by Vincent Moon standing on a roof in Cincinnati.
 In 2007, he played shows sporadically, including playing at the Kennedy Center to celebrate the tenth anniversary of the Millennium Stage concerts.